HomeBlogSAM.gov

 Our SAM.gov Launch Kit does all of this in one engagement — registration, capability statement, template pack, 1-hour training, plus lifetime discount on CapturePilot. $2,500 standard, $2,000 for verified veterans.

 SAM.gov is free but unforgiving.
-The registration isn't the hard part — the optimization is.
-A generic SAM record won't show up in contracting officer searches.
-A tuned SAM record gets you found by people you've never met, for contracts that haven't been posted yet.
+The form isn't the hard part — the optimisation is.
+A generic record won't surface in contracting-officer searches.
+A tuned one gets you found by people you've never met, for contracts that haven't been posted yet.

-If you have to take one thing away: treat SAM.gov like SEO for the federal market.
-Your NAICS, narrative, and set-aside flags are keywords.
-Rank well, and the pipeline comes to you.
+Treat SAM.gov like SEO for the federal market.
+Your NAICS, narrative, and set-aside flags are the keywords.
+Rank well and the pipeline starts coming to you.

 Want us to run this for you?